Skip to content

 watch

-Polls the Strapi schema endpoint at regular intervals and automatically regenerates types when the schema changes.
+Connects to the Strapi SSE stream and automatically regenerates types when the schema changes.

 bash